Mangrove-Web-Development/devdocs/coding-standards/css.md

 ### OOCSS and BEM

+[WIP] Remove parts about OOCSS - we're only using BEM?

 We encourage some combination of OOCSS and BEM for these reasons:

 * It helps create clear, strict relationships between CSS and HTML